kristian-lange-tw/JATOS_docs/versioned_docs/version-3.7.1/Run_your_study/Tips-and-Tricks.md

 ### Personal/General Single links seem not to work when distributed via social networks

 Problem: The study runs fine, but as soon as one distributes links for Personal Single or General Single runs via social networks like Twitter, Facebook and Reddit or chat tools like Slack and Google Hangout it stops working.
-The participants only get the message 'A problem occurred: Study can be done only once.' and in the results the study run appears as started but never finished (State DATA_RETRIEVED).
+The participants only get the message <Hl>A problem occurred: Study can be done only once.</Hl> and in the results the study run appears as started but never finished (State <Hl>DATA_RETRIEVED</Hl>).

 The reason for this behaviour is that some of those tools open links that are posted in them before your participant can click on them.
 They do this to provide more information about the link, like a title and an image.
-Usually this is fine but Personal/General Single links work exactly once (if preview is not allowed) and a second request with the same link just responses with the forementioned error message.
+Usually this is fine but <Hl>Personal/General Single</Hl> links work exactly once (if preview is not allowed) and a second request with the same link just responses with the forementioned error message.

-1. Use [study links with confirmation](Run-your-Study-with-Study-Links.html#study-links---how-to-let-participants-run-your-study) - Choose the study link version with the button 'Confirm First'.
-This link shows a 'study entry' page before the actual study starts.
+1. Use [study links with confirmation](Run-your-Study-with-Study-Links.html#study-links---how-to-let-participants-run-your-study) - Choose the study link version with the button <Hl>Confirm First</Hl>.
+This link shows a <Hl>study entry</Hl> page before the actual study starts.
 This page can be opened many times.

-1. [Allow preview](Restricting-study-flow.html#allow-preview) - You can keep using Personal/General Single links and use a [preview link](Restricting-study-flow.html#preview-links) to allow opening the first component of your study as many times as one wishes.
+1. [Allow preview](Restricting-study-flow.html#allow-preview) - You can keep using <Hl>Personal/General Single</Hl> links and use a [preview link](Restricting-study-flow.html#preview-links) to allow opening the first component of your study as many times as one wishes.
 All following components can be opened only once again.